seamplex/feenox/doc/README.markdown

 Every bit of FeenoX documentation is written in [Pandoc]-flavored Markdown in the [`doc`] directory of the [FeenoX repository].
 It is then converted to HTML, PDF, Unix manpage or Texinfo as needed.
-FeenoX documentation is released under the terms of the [GNU Free Documentation License v1.3], or any later version.
+FeenoX documentation is released under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License].

   [<span class="toc-section-number">1</span> Manual and description]: #manual-and-description
   [<span class="toc-section-number">1.1</span> Design]: #design